Nichtgian/JavaScript/README.md

 ## The Finish is here

-*Credits and Special Thanks  go to all of you helping me improving my skills day by day, I love you*
+*Credits and Special Thanks  go to all of you helping me improving my skills day by day, I love you, mami*

-*Licensed by NMFI - NichtgianMediaFoundationIncorporation, the Future is ours.*
+*Licensed by NMFI - Nichtgian Media Foundation Inc. - better than google*